 Similar to Sub-Alignment Alternative A, this alternative does not meet the project purpose and needs.
-The increased traffic volume combined with the existing driveways along Sunday Drive create vehicular conflict due to slowing and turninging traffic, impacting both safety and congestion along Sunday Drive.
+The increased traffic volumes would result from connecting Sunday Drive to the existing Eisenhower Drive, just west of SR 0094, via an extension of Eisenhower Drive.
+The relationship of the existing driveways and the increased traffic volumes would negatively impact safety and congestion as compared to other alternatives which don't include access points.
 This would not sufficiently address the safety and congestion needs for the project.
-There was considerable public and municipal and county officalopposition to this alternative, specific to the impact on the residential community and the safety concerns about adding traffic adjacent to the retirement community access point.
+There was considerable public and municipal and county offical opposition to this alternative, specific to the impact on the residential community and the safety concerns about adding traffic adjacent to the retirement community access point.